Falcon-98/.github/profile/readme.md

 <center>

-# Hey There 👋, We are Falcon 98 Organization
+# Hey There 👋, We are Falcon 98

 <img src="profile/logo.png" alt="Falcon 98 Logo" width="200"/>